 - Required courses: 40 credit hours

-- Second-year program: courses in ethics, human resource management, legal issues, negotiations, and capstone.
+- Second-year program: courses in ethics, legal issues, and human resource management, and a capstone course.

 The preceding does not represent the full range of requirements and opportunities in the program.
 See professors, academic advisor and career services director for greater detail.